aeecleclair/Hyperion/assets/templates/README.md

 ## Testing your template

-To test how the templates render, you can run in the `tests` directory the Python file `tests/template_tester.py`.
+To test how the templates render, you can run the Python file `tests/template_tester.py`.